Bill02Chen/Things-related-with-environment/Improve myself/Entrepreneurship.md

 Your idea.

-is feasible? is innovative & disruptive?
+is feasible? is innovative & disruptive? any change in **infrastructure**? come up a prototype? easily copied?